veg/hivtrace/README.md

 ## -r --reference

-The sequence that will be used to align everything else to.
+The sequence that will be used to align all provided sequences to.
 It is assumed that the input sequences are in fact homologous to the reference and do not have too much indel variation.